Hamiltonian and Lagrangian BRST quantization in Riemann Manifold: Construction of first class constraint Theory

 The Poisson bracket between these modified constraints are

-which shows that modified constraints are involutive.
+where $i, j = 1,2,3,4$. which shows that modified constraints are involutive.
 Hence we have converted the second class constraints of the theory into first class.
 Now, we will construct first class Hamiltonian for this system.
-Corrections in Hamiltonian due to different fields $\eta$ can be calculated as follows.
+Corrections in Hamiltonian due to different fields $\vartheta$ can be calculated as follows.
 First we will calculate inverse of the matrices $\omega^{ab}$ and $X_{ab}$.
-The inverse matrices can be written as
+The matrix $\omega_{ab}$ is written as